dylan-chong/engr201-assignments/Final Report.md

-Considering that some fake news articles were more popular than mainstream news articles on Facebook, it is clear that fake news affects a significant number of people on social media [8].
+Considering that some fake news articles were more popular than mainstream news articles on Facebook, it is clear that fake news affects a significant number of people on social media (@fakeNewsStudy).
 Without some method to prevent the fake news from spreading, such as censorship, fake news will likely continue to be exploited for political and financial motivations.

 Assuming that a large enough number of fake articles can be accurately identified, social media companies could remove all posts containing a link to the fake articles.
-Given the popularity of the fake articles on Facebook [8], this form of censorship would certainly slow the spread.
+Given the popularity of the fake articles on Facebook (@fakeNewsStudy), this form of censorship would certainly slow the spread.
 This would reduce the advertising revenue gained from fake news, therefore reducing financial motivations.
 It would also likely reduce the effectiveness in terms of boosting the popularity of a party/candidate.

 ### Prevention of Hateful Behaviour